-Antimicrobial Resistance (AMR) is a public health crisis.
+Antimicrobial resistance (AMR) is a public health crisis.

 Without effective antibiotics, common infections like strep throat and pneumonia will become more and more difficult to treat.
 Everyday medical procedures, such as hip replacements and C-sections, will become even riskier.
-It’s critical that we fix the broken antimicrobial pipeline and develop new medicines before we run out of effective treatments.
+It’s critical that we fix the broken antimicrobial pipeline and develop new medicines now before we run out of effective treatments.

 Your Voice Can Save Lives